Best Mobile Apps for Claude Code in 2026

 If you want push notifications: Happy’s native iOS notifications are the standout feature.
 Good for “tell me when something needs attention.”

-If you want a complete mobile workflow: Nimbalyst iOS is the most full-featured option — kanban board, visual diffs, conversational control, multi-agent support, and push notifications.
-It’s free, but it works best paired with the Nimbalyst desktop app.
+If you want a complete mobile workflow: Nimbalyst is the most full-featured option here, with a kanban board, visual diffs, conversational and voice control, multi-agent support, and push notifications across iOS and Android.
+It’s free, and works best paired with the Nimbalyst desktop app.

 The Mobile-First Future